shadi1717/oracle-cloud-data-platform-workshop/Lab400/LabGuide400.md

 ![](./images/400new1.png " ")

 -   In order to access your instance, click on the **hamburger icon** on the right side of your instance.
-Then, click on **Oracle Analytics Cloud URL** which redirects you to a new page.
+Then, click on **Oracle Analytics Cloud URL** which redirects you to a new page to the OAC home console.
 Save this web page link for future use.

 ![](./images/400new2.png " ")